stoeps13/connections-doc/source/admin/customize/t_admin_profiles_include_biz_card.md

             ```

+    !!! note
-    **Note:** When displaying in Internet Explorer Quirks mode, a user's integrated business card might display their name in a different location than when using the browser’s Standards mode.
+    When displaying in Internet Explorer Quirks mode, a user's integrated business card might display their name in a different location than when using the browser’s Standards mode.
 To work around this display issue, enter the following statement in the html file to force a Standards mode rendering:

     ```
     <!DOCTYPE html PUBLIC "-//W3C//DTD HTML 4.01//EN" "http://www.w3.org/TR/html4/strict.dtd"> (http://www.w3.org/TR/html4/strict.dtd%27%3E)